jaredwolff/ble-protobuf-example/Readme.md

 ![Sheep](images/protobuf.jpg)

 This example requires use of the NRF52 development kit.
-If you have no idea what the repository is, [head on over to part 1 of the tutorial.](https://www.jaredwolff.com/how-to-define-your-own-bluetooth-low-energy-configuration-service-using-protobuf/)
+If you have no idea what the repository is, [head on over to part 1 of the tutorial.](https://www.jaredwolff.com/how-to-define-your-own-bluetooth-low-energy-configuration-service-using-protobuf/) Ready for the next step?
+[Part 2 is available here.](https://www.jaredwolff.com/how-to-protocol-buffer-bluetooth-low-energy-service-part-2/)

 This repository is also a great starting point for developing a Bluetooth Low Energy project that needs OTA DFU.